dulhara79/Research_Assistant_for_PDFs/README.md

 # Research Assistant for PDFs

-Research Assistant for PDFs is a full-stack project that provides a React + Vite web UI (`client/`) and a FastAPI backend (`server/`) to upload, process, embed, and query PDF documents using LLM-based retrieval.
-The backend uses LangChain-related packages and a Chroma/SQLite vector store (with optional MongoDB for metadata/history).
+Research Assistant for PDFs is a full-stack prototype that helps you upload, process, embed, and query PDF documents using retrieval-augmented generation (RAG).
+It contains:

-This README contains a concise overview, development & run instructions (Windows PowerShell), configuration hints, and a high-level project structure to get you started quickly.
+- A FastAPI backend (`server/`) that handles PDF uploads, embedding generation (Chroma/SQLite), and LLM-based question answering.
+- A React + Vite frontend (`client/`) that provides a developer-friendly UI to upload documents and chat with them.

+This README explains how to set up and run the project locally on Windows (PowerShell), what environment variables are required, and the main API endpoints.

 **Highlights**
 - Upload PDFs and persist files to `data/uploads`
-- Create and persist embeddings in `data/vector_db` (Chroma/SQLite)
+- Store embeddings in `data/vector_db` (Chroma-backed SQLite store)
-- Query PDFs using embedding retrieval and an LLM for answers
-- Frontend built with React (Vite) for a developer-friendly UI

-## Quick Start (development)
+- Query documents with a conversational interface (chat + source traces)
+- Optional MongoDB to persist users, document metadata and chat history

+**Repository layout (short)**
+- `server/` — FastAPI backend (API routes, utils, schema)
+- `client/` — React + Vite frontend
+- `data/` — runtime data: `uploads/` and `vector_db/`

 Prerequisites
-- Python 3.10+ and `pip`
+- Python 3.10+
 - Node.js 18+ and `npm`
 - (Optional) MongoDB if you want persistent user/metadata storage

-- (Optional) A generative model API key (e.g., Gemini/Google GenAI) — see `server/.env`
+Quick start — backend (PowerShell)

-1) Install backend dependencies and run the API (PowerShell)
+1) Create and activate a virtual environment, install dependencies, and run the API:

 ```powershell
 # from repository root